-MAYOR OF SRVM LEDS A MARCH TO MARK 16 DAYS OF ACTIVISM FOR NO VIOLENCE AGAINST WOMEN AND CHILDREN
+MAYOR OF SRVM LED A MARCH TO MARK 16 DAYS OF ACTIVISM FOR NO VIOLENCE AGAINST WOMEN AND CHILDREN

 As South Africa marks the 16 Days of Activism for no violence against women and children, the Mayor of Sundays River Valley municipality Ms Nombulelo Bixa led a march to Paterson Police station where she handed over a petition calling for more intervention around issues of gender-based violence.